tc39/how-we-work/explainer.md

 frobnicate({});
 ```

-**Dynamic frobnicate cases**: The object is provided in a differen way, and a different sort of use case comes up, which can be met by the same feature.
+**Dynamic frobnicate cases**: The object is provided in a different way, and a different sort of use case comes up, which can be met by the same feature.

 ## Description